Alvarortor/96_well_R_Code/README.md

 IMPORTANT
 Data must be set up in 2 columns in Excel so it can be read and easily plotted in ggplots, this also allows for ANOVA tests to be performed

+BiofilmCode, GrowthCurve, and Heatmap are main programs.
+Will include sample data for these soon.